 I’m mocking a little bit and I’m sure some of us receive more gift cards that we can handle.
 I remember that after our wedding, it took us a while to use all the wonderful gifts cards we received.

 Because I have so few gift cards, I usually add them to my wallet and use them in a short period of time.
-If you have many, you might want to think of a system to have them at hand: envelope, pouch, insert them in a date book if you use one and give yourself a deadline to use them.
+If you have many, you might want to think of a system to have them at hand: envelope, pouch, insert them in a planner if you use one and give yourself a deadline to use them.

 Day 29 – Tame some paper piles on your desk – don’t let paper overwhelm you!
 Try the ‘’three piles technique’’ for just ten minutes today and see the inroads that you can make into your paper clutter.